About Pope Horns

-Pope Instrument Repair first opened its doors in 1989 in a small, damp corner of the basement at 80 Wenham Street in Jamaica Plain, Massachusetts.
+Pope Horns first opened its doors in 1989 in a small, damp corner of the basement at 80 Wenham Street in Jamaica Plain, Massachusetts.
 In the years since then it has grown to inhabit every inch of that 1300 square foot area.

 Ken Pope has been repairing instruments since 1982, including 6 years as head technician at Osmun Brass (now Osmun Music).
 He is able to offer such services as valve rebuilding, custom horn manufacturing, leadpipe drawing, detachable bell conversions, overhauls, dent removal, valve service, ultrasonic cleaning, rotary valve manufacturing/replacement and custom modifications among other specialties.

 Pope Instrument Repair is the largest source of used horns and is also a dealer of Kuhn, Durk, Lewis & Durk, Yamaha and Briz horns, among other makers.
 Clients include musicians from all over the world and from many major orchestras and conservatories.
 Ken finds that the shop is unaccountably popular in Singapore and Brazil.
 Go figure...